Pinetree Line

 The Pinetree Line was a series of radar stations located across southern Canada at about the 50th parallel north, along with a number of other stations located on the Atlantic and Pacific coasts.
 Run by North American Aerospace Defense Command (NORAD) (after its creation), over half were staffed by United States Air Force personnel with the balance operated by the Royal Canadian Air Force.
-The line was the first coordinated system for early detection of a Soviet bomber attack on North America, but before the early 1950s radar technology quickly became outdated and the line was in full operation only for a short time.
+The line was the first coordinated system for early detection of a Soviet bomber attack on North America.
+Its radar technology quickly became outdated, and the line was in full operation only for a short time.

 History

 Plans for what would become the Pinetree Line were underway as early as 1946 within the Permanent Joint Board on Defense (PJBD), a Canadian-U.S. organization.
 However, the costs of running such a system in the post-war era was too high, and instead Canada concentrated on the areas around Ontario and Quebec, while the United States set up stations in the Midwest and along the eastern seaboard.

 With the successful test of an atomic bomb in the USSR, plans changed considerably.
 In 1949 Congress agreed to a $161 million construction program in co-operation with the RCAF, for a continuous line of stations across southern Canada.
 The USAF's Continental Air Command and the RCAF met in October 1950 to start planning, and in January 1951 the PJBD presented Recommendation 51/1 for the Extension of the Continental Radar Defence System.
 The USAF later requested an additional set of six (potentially) mobile stations to provide low-level coverage.
 Later, it was learned the original radar systems performed better than expected, hence a number of the mobile sites were never deployed.

 The system was eventually deployed as a series of 33 main stations and 6 smaller "gap fillers".
 The majority of these ran in a line at about the 53rd parallel in the west (to offer coverage of major Canadian cities) and about the 50th parallel in the east.
 A second line ran up the eastern seaboard from the southern tip of Nova Scotia to the southern tip of Baffin Island.
 Of these, 22 of the main stations and all of the gap fillers were paid for by the USAF, leaving 11 to the RCAF.
 However 16 of the main stations were staffed by RCAF personnel.
 On 1 January 1955, the system was officially handed over to RCAF command, and over time an additional 10 stations were added.
 The stations on the east coast used the Pole Vault system for communication.